codewith-divya088/python-90-days-challenge/README.md

 - Day 31: Nested dictionary in Python
 - Day 32: Tuple in Python
 - Day 33: sets in python
 - Day 34: Functions in Python
+- Day 35: Module in python

 ## 🎯 Goal
 To build strong programming fundamentals and become job-ready.